 What are blood gases?

-A blood gas (arterial, venous or capillary) is a powerful test that allows clinicians to obtain a lot of information in a short period of time.
+A blood gas (arterial, venous or capillary) is a powerful test that allows clinicians to obtain a lot of information in a short period.
 It requires very little blood and can be run on a point-of-care device.
 The results are available within a few minutes and may guide the initial management of critically ill infants and young people.

-Blood gases can be obtained from a central or peripheral vein (venous blood gas or VBG) or an artery (arterial blood gas or ABG).
-Obtaining ABGs tends to be painful but often provides a more accurate indication of oxygenation when compared to VBGs.
+Blood gases can be obtained from a central or peripheral vein (venous blood gas, or VBG) or an artery (arterial blood gas, or ABG).
+Obtaining ABGs tends to be painful but often provides a more accurate indication of oxygenation than VBGs.

 Interpretation can be complex and nuanced.
 There are many approaches, formulas, and equations that you can master.
-Still, in this post, we are providing a very basic approach to the interpretation of VBGs with some clinical scenarios to get you started.
+Still, in this post, we are providing a very basic approach to interpreting VBGs with some clinical scenarios to get you started.

 Keep in mind: